ericann/TriggerManagement/README.md

 #### How to use
 - You have to install or copy the TriggerManagement.cls to your org;
 - You can split the function to the different handlers(apex class) that implements the TriggerManagement.Handler interface;
-- Just only stay one trigger in per sObject and in the trigger you can just bind the handlers to execute that you expect execute order.
+- Just only stay one trigger in per sObject and in the trigger you can bind the handlers to execute that you expect execute order.